More Licking County News

 The Pataskala Division of Police cited three people, two of them for OVI, following a traffic stop July 15.

 The Madison Township Fire Department is looking for some new recruits, and is partnering with several other communities and the C-TEC Adult Education Center to minimize costs and give applicants more job opportunities.

 West Licking fire chief

-The West Licking Joint Fire District board voted unanimously April 10 to hold a hearing for fire Chief David Fulmer at 7 p.m.
-May 8.
+The West Licking Joint Fire District board voted July 10 to terminate Fire Chief David Fulmer – for the second time.

 Pataskala City Councilwoman Pat Sagar spoke July 7 about the recall election slated Aug.
 19 to have her removed from City Council.

 Pataskala City Council Monday, July 7, voted unanimously to approve the appointment of former Pataskala service director Benjamin King as the city’s new administrator, as proposed by Mayor Mike Compton.